 Getting selected to participate in a test is an exciting time.
 The product you’ve been chosen to test is likely something that you’re enthusiastic about and would probably use in your daily life anyway.
 However, one big concern companies have when handing over their pre-release product to a group of people in the real world is secrecy.

 Companies understand that their avid users and early adopters are very enthusiastic about their product.
-This enthusiasm can sometimes get misdirected in a manner that can inadvertently compromise the beta test.
+However, this enthusiasm can sometimes get misdirected in a manner that can inadvertently compromise the test.

-We know that a majority of our beta testers are would never intentionally violate the non-disclosure agreement (NDA) they signed at the beginning of the test.
+We know that a majority of our Betabounders would never intentionally violate the non-disclosure agreement (NDA) they signed at the beginning of the test.
 However, sometimes testers can get so excited about a product that they cross that line unintentionally.
-Below we list a few ways that we’ve seen testers go a bit beyond where they’re supposed to, so you know where that line is and can protect yourself and the beta test by not crossing it.
+Below we list a few ways that we’ve seen testers go a bit beyond where they’re supposed to, so you know where that line is and can protect yourself and the project by not crossing it.

 Testing out a new streaming device and want to invite your buddies over to test it out with you?
 Think again.
-Your friends don’t understand the importance of NDAs the way you do, so they might not realize that taking pictures or sharing details with others is not okay.
-If those pictures get out, you will be held responsible for what they shared and any repercussions.
+Your friends probably don’t understand the importance of NDAs the way you do, so they might not realize that taking pictures or sharing details with others is not okay.
+If those pictures get out, you will be held responsible for what they shared and face any repercussions that follow.

 How Do I Know Where the Line Is?

-There will always be gray areas when it comes to beta secrecy.
+There will always be gray areas when it comes to testing secrecy.
 If I’m testing a TV, can my family watch it?
-(The answer is yes, by the way.)
+(The answer is probably yes, by the way.)
 Does the NDA ever expire?
 (Yes, but exactly when varies.)
 If you’re ever unsure about something, just ask us.
-Talk to your beta manager or email email@example.com.
+Talk to your test manager or email email@example.com.
 We’re always happy to clarify your responsibilities and make sure you know what’s expected of you.